Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Applications

 and, therefore, $h(z)=z^{-2}$, $c=\frac12$ and $b(z)= z^{-4}-\frac32 z^{-1}$.

-Notice that in the case of Kac-Schwarz (\cite{KacSchwarz}) we obtained $b(z)= z^{-4} - \frac12 z^{-1}$ while we now have $b(z)= z^{-4} - \frac32 z^{-1}$.
+Notice that in the case of Kac--Schwarz~\cite{KacSchwarz} we obtained $b(z)= z^{-4} - \frac12 z^{-1}$ while we now have $b(z)= z^{-4} - \frac32 z^{-1}$.
 Let us explain why this is not contradictory.
-The difference between both expressions is $z^{-1}$, such that if the first case corresponds to the action on a vector space $V$, the second one corresponds to the conjugated action by $z\in\C((z))$ (see Theorem~\ref{thm:HomModAutxC((z))}).
-Bearing in mind how $\tau$-functions on different connected components are computed, it follows that the $\tau$-functions of both cases do coincide.
+The dif\/ference between both expressions is $z^{-1}$, such that if the f\/irst case corresponds to the action on a vector space $V$, the second one corresponds to the conjugated action by $z\in{\mathbb C}((z))$ (see Theorem~\ref{thm:HomModAutxC((z))}).
+Bearing in mind how $\tau$-functions on dif\/ferent connected components are computed, it follows that the $\tau$-functions of both cases do coincide.

+\begin{Remark} It is worth mentioning the paper~\cite{Alexandrov}.
+Its Section~2 is concerned with three instances of functions that solve simultaneously the KP hierarchy as well as Virasoro constraints; namely, Witten--Kontsevich, Hurwitz and Hodge $\tau$-functions.
+For each case, he computes the so-called Kac--Schwarz operators; that is, those dif\/ferential operators preserving the point of the Grassmannian def\/ined by each of the above $\tau$-function.
+In the f\/irst case \cite[Section~2.3]{Alexandrov}, he obtains two Kac--Schwarz operators $a_{\rm KW}=\frac1z-z^3\frac{\partial}{\partial z}-\frac{z^2}2$, $b_{\rm KW}=z^{-2}$ which satisfy $[a_{\rm KW},b_{\rm KW}]_-=2$.
+Now, it is clear that the subalgebra generated by them coincide with~\eqref{eq:A1U}.
+Further~$A_U^1$ is a subalgebra of the Heisenberg--Virasoro algebra (see equation~\eqref{eq:LieBraLkh^j}).
+It is quite relevant that in the other two cases, the operators $a_{\rm Hurwitz}$, $b_{\rm Hurwitz}$ and $a_{\rm Hodge}$, $b_{\rm Hogde}$ are conjugated with $a_{\rm KW}$, $b_{\rm KW}$. \end{Remark}